- My Aged Care is the one place you are required to contact if you wish to receive Government subsidised aged care services

 If you are not given a referral code make sure you ask for one so you can discuss your needs with your preferred service provider.

 If you have been found eligible for a Home Care Package there may be a wait time before a suitable package becomes available.
+You can learn more in our article, ‘Options while waiting for a Home Care Package‘.

 Depending on how long it takes to receive a package and the level of care you require, you may be provided with CHSP funding to fill the gap while waiting.